JoyceLin2020/CATCH-ME-IF-YOU-CAN-/README.md

 # Instruction
 ![](Images/Instructions.png)

-# You have the ability to choose your own character!
+# You can choose your own character!
 ![](Images/choose%20player.png)

 # Now try to tag/avoid the other player while dodging the lightnings!